Blog

 What is the order-to-cash process?

-The order-to-cash (O2C) process, also known as the order-to-cash cycle or OTC, encompasses all steps from the time a customer places their initial order to the transaction completion, when the business receives payment.
+The order-to-cash (O2C) process, also known as the order-to-cash cycle, encompasses all steps from the time a customer places their initial order to the transaction completion, when the business receives payment.

 At a high level, the O2C process includes key stages such as: